ct-js/docs.ctjs.rocks/docs/tutorials/making-games-jettycat.md

 ![Opening a texture asset in ct.js](./../images/tutorials/tutJettyCat_02.png)

-Here, we will need to click the checkbox "This is a tiled background" This tells ct.js to pack this texture differently and allows it to repeat in our levels.
+Here, we will need to click the checkbox "This is a tiled background".
+This tells ct.js to pack this texture differently and allows it to repeat in our levels.

 ![Changing texture's type to background in ct.js](./../images/tutorials/tutJettyCat_03.png)